lavenderYuu/Emotionary/README.md

 **Instructions to run:**
 1. Clone this repo
 2. Replace the `.env.example` file in the root directory with the `.env` file we provide to you; make sure the file is named `.env`
-3. Run `docker-compose up`
+3. Run `docker compose up --build`
 4. Frontend will be available at: http://localhost
 5. Backend API runs at: http://localhost:5000

-Alternatively:
-1. Pull from Docker Hub:
-`docker pull aaachung/team15-frontend`
-`docker pull aaachung/team15-backend`
-2. Run containers:
-`docker run -p 3000:3000 aaachung/team15-frontend`
-`docker run -p 80:80 aaachung/team15-backend`